top of page

 DBS Template.PNG

 A genuine DBS Letter.
-The one that took almost eight-weeks to produce!
+The one that incredibly took almost eight-weeks to produce!
 OCBC sent a similar response within 48-hours.

 DBS to ME.PNG